What is the CRR?

 You must be a member in good standing of NCRA and a current RPR (or higher) to register for the CRR.

 How to maintain your CRR Certification

 Recognition of your achievement

-After you have earned your CRR you will receive an official certificate to display in your home or office.
-Your CRR also gets you recognition in the Journal of Court Reporting, the NCRA Sourcebook, and on NCRA's website.
+After you have earned your certification, you'll receive an official NCRA certificate to display in your home or office.
+Your certification also gets recognition in the Journal of Court Reporting and on NCRA's website.
 NCRA membership also includes a complimentary listing in NCRA PROLink.

 You will also receive .25 PDCs for passing the CRR Exam.